PhilipVis/Verummeum/content/blog/google-free-android.md

 [Copperhead OS](https://copperhead.co/) is an Android ROM based on the [Android Open Source Project (AOSP)](https://source.android.com/) that focuses on providing the most secure Android experience.
 Copperhead OS [heavily modifies](https://copperhead.co/android/docs/technical_overview) AOSP to make their ROM more secure.
 The ROM does not allow the installation of proprietary apps like the Google Play Store, but the [F-Droid](https://f-droid.org/en/) app store is installed out of the box.
 The [Copperhead OS](https://copperhead.co/) actually achieves what I have been trying to achieve on my own Android phone, a functional Google free Android device.
 Unfortunately only [a few devices](https://copperhead.co/android/docs/install#supported-devices) are currently supported by Copperhead OS.
 You also have the possibility to [buy an Android device](https://copperhead.co/android/store) with Copperhead OS pre-installed.

+### MicroG

+The goal of the [MicroG project](https://microg.org/) is to replace proprietary Google apps (Gapps) components with open and free alternatives so that Android apps that rely on Google services to function can be used without Google apps installed on your Android Device.
+The [LineageOS for microG](https://lineage.microg.org/) project provides ROMs to install Lineage OS with MicroG and F-Droid pre-installed, so this is probably the easiest way to start using MicroG if your device is supported by Lineage OS.
+MicroG does not support all Google apps components yet.

 ## Conclusion